-Sunrun Inc. ("Sunrun" or the "Company") was formed in 2007 and is engaged in the design, development, installation, sale, ownership and maintenance of residential solar energy systems ("Projects") in the United States.
+Sunrun Inc. ("Sunrun" or the "Company") was formed in 2007.
+The Company is engaged in the design, development, installation, sale, ownership and maintenance of residential solar energy and battery storage systems ("Projects") in the United States.

 Sunrun acquires customers directly and through relationships with various solar and strategic partners ("Partners").
-The Projects are constructed either by Sunrun or by Sunrun's Partners and are owned by the Company.
-Sunrun's customers enter into an agreement to utilize the solar energy system ("Customer Agreement") which typically has an initial term of 20 or 25 years.
-Sunrun monitors, maintains and insures the Projects.
-The Company also sells solar energy systems and products, such as panels and racking and solar leads generated to customers.
+The Projects are constructed either by Sunrun or by Sunrun's Partners and are mostly owned by the Company.
+Sunrun's customers enter into an agreement to utilize the solar energy system (the "Customer Agreement") which typically has an initial term of 20 or 25 years.
+Sunrun monitors, maintains and insures the Projects during the term of the Customer Agreement.
+The Company also sells battery storage along with the solar energy systems and products, such as panels and racking and solar leads generated by customers.

 The Company has formed various subsidiaries ("Funds") to finance the development of Projects.
-These Funds, structured as limited liability companies, obtain financing from outside investors and purchase or lease Projects from Sunrun under master purchase or master lease agreements.
-The Company currently utilizes three legal structures in its investment Funds, which are referred to as: (i) pass-through financing obligations, (ii) partnership-flips and (iii) joint venture ("JV") inverted leases.
+These Funds, structured as limited liability companies, obtain financing from outside investors and purchase Projects from Sunrun under master purchase.
+The Company currently utilizes the legal structure for its investment Funds which are referred to as partnership-flips.